 In PM Society Box people buy meals, high buck coffees and lattes through a drive through window... or have them even delivered to their door.
 They will soon even have their groceries delivered by little retail drones.
 I can't wait til they do appliance deliveries via drones.
 When that happens I am canceling Cable TV and just following the Home Delivery Channel.

 My Faith Box is now feeling a little agitated and stimulated at the same time.
 So far I am having trouble keeping all this PM Society box stuff out of My Faith Box.
 I see a TV remote is in my Faith Box, and an Amazon Prime Card.
 In fact I think grease from a leaky fast food bag from the PM Society box is soaking into the corner of My Faith Box and sadly I like the smell.
-I kind of like some of this PM Society stuff, and it is easy to justify there place in my Faith Box.
+I kind of like some of this PM Society stuff, and it is easy to justify their place in my Faith Box.
 I THINK I NEED HELP.

 OK, I may not be so desperate that I need a Faith Box Exorcism, or an Exterminator, but I could do some spring cleaning... here in November.

 This world (aka PM Society Box) is a mess!
 It is filled with noise, smells, and sights that are often far from God.
-It is a box that NEEDS GOD, not religion of man, but needs GOD THE CREATOR and GOD THE SAVIOR.
-PM Society box is in need of a revival.
+It is a box that NEEDS GOD, not religion of man, but needs GOD THE CREATOR and JESUS OUR SAVIOR.

 OK, probably I took the box analogy a bit too far about a half a blog ago, but if you are still with me I pray God inspires in us a love for Him and His ways that make us truly salt and light in a PM Society box that is in contrast bland and existing in the dark like a mole eating rice cakes.